- University >

 "Learning and researching for tomorrow"

-prof Dr. Matthias Willems, President of the THM
+Prof. Dr. Matthias Willems, President of THM

 "Innovations for a sustainable Hessen"